 Another common early pre-movement symptom, constipation, can begin around age 40, sometimes preceding a PD diagnosis by 20 years.
 Erectile dysfunction, REM sleep behavior disorder, depression and anxiety are often also early non-motor PD symptoms.
 For a list of the most popular early signs, read 10 Early Signs of Parkinson’s.

 About 14 percent of people with PD experience vision changes including tired eyes, blurred vision, intermittent double vision or difficulties reading and seeing in dim lighting.
-Optometrists who look closely may discover Causes challenges with close-up work and focus, such as reading or working on electronic devices, due to the inability of the left and right eyes to work together., impaired color perception, blinking irregularities or reduced contrast sensitivity (the capacity to pick out an object from its background).
+Optometrists who look closely may discover convergence insufficiency, impaired color perception, blinking irregularities or reduced contrast sensitivity (the capacity to pick out an object from its background).
 Playing video games may improve contrast sensitivity, but no PD-specific studies have been done.
 Fitting glasses with prisms can help PD-related double vision.
 Both blepharospasm (involuntary eye closure) or apraxia of lid opening (inability to open the eye) may benefit from botulinum toxin A (BOTOX®).
 At-home eye exercises called “pencil push-ups” may help with convergence insufficiency.
 Talk to your doctor or optometrist about how to perform these exercises, or to discuss vision treatments.

 Pain related to PD is divided into five categories: